Learning to Discover Iterative Spectral Algorithms: Conclusion

 \section{Conclusion}

 We introduced \framework, a neural network framework for discovering spectrum-adaptive numerical iterative algorithms by training a neural engine to output the coefficients of an executable recurrence.
-Across multiple NLA tasks, the resulting learned recurrences consistently improve convergence and/or accuracy over the baselines used in training, demonstrating the effectiveness of the algorithm discovery.
+Across multiple NLA tasks, the resulting learned recurrences consistently improve convergence and/or accuracy over spectrum-agnostic baselines, demonstrating the effectiveness of the algorithm discovery.

-We should note that \framework can also support richer update classes beyond the linear recurrences studied in the main text, including higher-order polynomial recurrences (yielding more expressive bases) and nonlinear transition maps that preserve the iterative structure while increasing expressivity; see Appendix~\ref{app:nonlinear_higher_order} for details.
-Together, these results point to a broader pathway for using ML methodology to learn robust, deployable NLA and numerical optimization algorithms that generalize across operator instances.

-\paragraph{Acknowledgements.} We would like to acknowledge the NSF and the DARPA DIAL and DARPA AIQ programs for partial support of this work.